The Cairngorms Up-Close: Gallery

 Nabis flavomarginatus

-Where and when encountered: Carrbridge on 2 September 2021
+Where and when encountered: Insh Marshes on 7 July 2025

 About: Broad damsel bugs are widespread in Great Britain, living in grassland habitats, especially damper ones.
 Like other damsel bugs, they are predators with a robust rostrum (a straw-like mouthpart) and they possess well-developed front femora to assist in prey handling.